Politics of Afghanistan: Constitution

 Afghanistan currently functions without a clear constitution or any basis for the rule of law.
 The government is self-described as "interim", as it was during the first Taliban government from 1996–2001.
-Taliban leadership rules by decree and judges and Taliban fighters decide how to apply the law on the spot based on their interpretation of Sharia.
+Taliban leadership rules by decree; judges and Taliban fighters decide how to apply the law on the spot based on their interpretation of Sharia.
 However, some guidelines have been put forth and there is a history of constitutional discourse within the Taliban that provides insight into their current governance.

 The Taliban has historically viewed the Quran as its constitution.
 An ulema (scholars) council drafted a dastur (basic law), which was approved by the Supreme Court in 1998 and re-authorized for the insurgency in July 2005 in response to the promulgation of the 2004 Constitution of the Islamic Republic.
 The dastur is vague; it named Mullah Omar Supreme Leader and places the highest authority in that position but does not outline a selection process or the constraints of the office.
-However, it does state that the supreme leader must be a male Sunni Muslim and an adherent of the Hanafi school of Islamic jurisprudence.
+Regarding the so-called supreme leader, it only states that the supreme leader must be a male Sunni Muslim and an adherent of the Hanafi school of Islamic jurisprudence.
 The dastur also establishes a unicameral shura council as the highest legislative body, with all members appointed by the supreme leader, and allows for a Council of Ministers, headed by a Chairman, whose role is to implement policy.
 Following the Taliban's return to power, the group announced the enactment of parts of the 1964 monarchy constitution that are "not in conflict with Sharia" to govern the country in the interim.
 Observers have noted that the dastur is being followed, though there are few conflicts between it and the 1964 Constitution, which granted immense powers to the King.
 In August 2022, Parwan Governor Obaidullah Aminzada stated that Supreme Leader Hibatullah Akhundzada had declared the 2004 Constitution abolished and ordered the government not to use the 1964 Constitution as a replacement, ruling neither is compatible with Sharia.